Be Like Mike: Conception and production

 For Jordan's first Gatorade commercial, Bayer Bess Vanderwarker produced a draft version featuring highlights of him dunking.
 Midway through production, and after the draft had been approved, the ad agency convinced one of its former advertising executives, Bernie Pitzel, to come back and work on the project.
 However, Pitzel was disappointed with the commercial after watching it, as he felt it too closely resembled Jordan's advertisements for Nike.

 Given three days to produce an alternative, Pitzel came up with an idea to use the song "I Wanna Be Like You" from the 1967 film The Jungle Book.
+He pitched the song with revised lyrics and an arrangement by Chicago musician Cliff Coleman.
 However, discussions with Disney to license the song broke down after Disney asked for more money than Gatorade was willing to pay.
 According to Pitzel, Disney wanted $350,000 for Gatorade to be able to use the song commercially for five weeks, and additionally requested that the lyrics could not be changed to include the phrase "be like Mike".
 Faced with a looming deadline, Pitzel sat down at a restaurant and wrote the lyrics to Be Like Mike in four hours.
 He then faxed the lyrics to four different music companies, ultimately deciding on songwriters Ira Antelis and Steve Shafer to create the music.
 Antelis recalled composing the melody in about fifteen minutes, stating, "I thought I would make more of a song out of it, take the 'Be Like Mike' and really make it the chorus."
 With the help of music producer Bonny Dolan, the songwriters got eight singers to sing on the recording presented to Gatorade executives at the American Club in Kohler, Wisconsin.
 The executives liked the commercial and approved it, though they had some concerns over whether Jordan would be comfortable with being called "Mike" instead of "Michael".
 The basketball player ultimately did not mind, saying, "You can call me Mike, Michael or Air.
 I'll get used to it."

-With the concept approved, Pitzel arranged for several children to be filmed playing basketball with Jordan on a local basketball court.
-Many of these children were the sons and daughters of executives from Quaker; Pitzel's own son, Nathan, made an appearance.
+With the concept approved, Pitzel arranged for several extras to be filmed playing basketball with Jordan on a local basketball court.
+Many of these extras, including Pitzel's own son Nathan, were the children of Quaker executives.
 The commercial was shot in various locations throughout Chicago, including Cabrini–Green, Lincoln Park, and North Avenue Beach.